kratores85/emw/README.md

 #### Preparations

 Let's get to the actual installation.
-Grab the latest release of TMO from [the release tab](https://github.com/jdsmith2816/emw/releases).
+Grab the latest release of EMW from [the release tab](https://github.com/jdsmith2816/emw/releases).

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.